Man-Kei To

 Man-Kei To (born 25 August 1986) is a Belgian para-badminton player who competes in international badminton competitions.
-She is a European champion in the singles and a World silver medalist in the doubles with Turkish badminton player Emine Seçkin.
+She is a European champion and a World bronze medalist in the singles.
+She is also a silver medalist in the women's doubles with Turkish badminton player Emine Seçkin at the 2022 BWF Para-Badminton World Championships in Tokyo, Japan and a bronze medalist in the mixed doubles with Chilean player Jaime Aránguiz at the 2026 BWF Para-Badminton World Championships in Manama, Bahrein.

 Man-Kei To was involved in a serious traffic accident in 2007 and had a spinal cord injury.